Deep Dive Into Ecommerce Accounting (2022 US Guide)

 - Account reconciliation.

 - Payroll management.

 - Accounts payable and receivables management.

-Accounting is the process of interpreting all of a bookkeeper’s financial records in order to generate financial reports, models, and forecasts.
+Accounting is the process of interpreting a bookkeeper’s financial records to generate financial reports, models, and forecasts.
 So you may better understand your present financial position and prepare for the future.

 The following are the major accounting activities:

 - Preparation of adjusted entries.

 - Financial information audits.

 - Tax planning and reporting.

 - Expertise in financial planning and risk analysis.